MaximeMRF/v7-docs/content/start/folder_structure.md

 The `inertia` directory exists only in projects using the Inertia starter kit.
 It represents a sub-application containing the frontend source code, including React or Vue components, pages, and supporting utilities.

+- `pages/` — stores your Inertia pages written in React or Vue.
+- `app.(tsx|vue)` — the main entry point for the client-side application.
+- `ssr.(tsx|vue)` — the entry point for server-side rendering (SSR).
+- `tsconfig.json` - The TypeScript config file for the frontend codebase.
+The defaults are optimized for browser environments, JSX/TSX syntax, and Vite-based builds

+You are free to create additional subfolders, such as `components/`, `layouts/`, or `utils/`, to organize your frontend code.

 ```sh
 ├── inertia
 │   ├── css